Separating Ansatz Discovery from Deployment on Larger Problems: Reinforcement Learning for Modular Circuit Design: RLVQC Framework: Structure Discovery and Deployment

-In this section, we introduce our reinforcement learning-based algorithm, \textit{Reinforcement Learning for Variational Quantum Circuits} (RLVQC), presented in two variants: \textit{Global} and \textit{Block}.
-The algorithm aims to construct quantum circuits that approximate the ground state of a Hamiltonian corresponding to a given optimization problem.
-The task is formulated as a sequential decision-making problem where the RL agent iteratively adds gates to the ansatz according the the policy it has learned.
-We provide a comprehensive overview of the key components of RLVQC, including environment, action space, and reward function, followed by a detailed description of the agent's training procedure.
+The overall goal of this study is to explore the feasibility of learning modular ansatzes via classical machine learning methods in regimes where this is possible, and then reusing the discovered blocks to tackle larger problems.
+We therefore aim to separate the phase of \emph{discovery} from that of \emph{deployment}.
+This separation has the potential to leverage classical learning to optimize ansatz design also for qubit sizes that are impractical to simulate, or beyond classical simulation altogether.
+To achieve this, we require two components: (i) a learning method to optimize the ansatz and discover effective blocks, and (ii) a composition rule to define the ansatz for a larger problem based on the learned blocks.
+As previously stated, we focus on QUBO optimization with QAOA-style methods because they offer a convenient way to compose the ansatz and are a widely used test bed.
+To learn the ansatz, we introduce our reinforcement learning-based algorithm, \textit{Reinforcement Learning for Variational Quantum Circuits} (RLVQC), presented in two variants: \textit{Block} and \textit{Global}.
+The algorithm aims to construct quantum circuits that approximate the ground state of a Hamiltonian corresponding to a given QUBO instance.
+The task is formulated as a sequential decision-making problem, where the RL agent iteratively adds gates to the ansatz according to the policy it has learned.
+We provide an overview of the key components of RLVQC, including the environment, action space, and reward function, followed by a description of the agent's training procedure.
+Finally, we present three parameter-sharing variants for the blocks (\texttt{Agnostic}, \texttt{Weighted}, and \texttt{Tied}), and describe how the discovered blocks are scaled and instantiated to solve larger problem instances.